-A non-domestic entity may intend to start promoting business activity in the Portuguese market without setting up a legal structure by means of entering into commercial contracts such as agency, franchising or distribution contracts with a third party that is already carrying on business activity in Portugal.
+A non-domestic entity may intend to start promoting the business activity in the Portuguese market without setting up a legal structure by means of entering into commercial contracts such as agency, franchising or distribution contracts with a third party that is already carrying on business activity in Portugal.

-Pursuant to the applicable law, whenever non-domestic companies do not have their central management and control in Portugal and intend to carry on their business activity within the Portuguese territory for a period exceeding more than one year, they are required to set up a permanent representation/branch in Portugal and to comply with the legal provisions in force, as well as with the commercial registration.
+Pursuant to the applicable law, whenever non-domestic companies do not have their central management and control in Portugal and intend to carry on their business activity within the Portuguese territory for a period exceeding more than one year, they are required to set up a permanent representation/branch in Portugal and to comply with the legal provisions in force, namely and not limited to, as well as with the commercial registration.
 A branch shall be considered as an extension of the foreign entity, without having legal personality or autonomy from the parent company that shall be liable for the branch's obligations and debts.

-A non-domestic company may carry on business directly in Portugal through the acquisition of shares/quotas in the share capital of a Portuguese company or by means of incorporation of a new Portuguese company.
+A non-domestic company may carry on business directly in Portugal through the acquisition of shares/quotas in the share capital of a Portuguese company or by means of the incorporation of a new Portuguese company.

-Without prejudice to any other applicable compliance rules, such as anti-money laundering and counterterrorist financing regulations that are applicable to any company or individual carrying on business activity in Portugal, there are no restrictions from a corporate legal perspective on foreign shareholders of domestic or nondomestic companies carrying on business activity in Portugal.
-As such, there is no discrimination of investment on the basis of nationality.
+Without prejudice of any other applicable compliance rules, such as anti-money laundering and counterterrorist financing regulations that are applicable to any company or individual, either domestic or non-domestic, carrying on business activity in Portugal, as a rule, there are no restrictions from corporate legal perspective on foreign shareholders.
+As principle, there is no discrimination of investment on the basis of nationality.
 Corporate rules are applicable for foreign and Portuguese shareholders.
 There is no legal provision demanding a mandatory minimum number of Portuguese residents to act as shareholders, but any shareholder requires to hold in advance a Portuguese registered taxpayer number.

-Despite there being no restrictions for the acquisition of shares in Portuguese companies, the ultimate beneficial owner ("UBO") applicable rules demand additional obligations of disclosure of information in the Central Registry of Beneficial Owners ("Registo Central do Beneficiário Efetivo").
-Shareholders holding, directly or indirectly, more than 25% of the share capital in a Portuguese company, qualify as beneficial owners of the company.
+Despite there being no restrictions for the acquisition of shares in Portuguese companies, nor for its threshold, the ultimate beneficial owner ("UBO") applicable rules demand additional obligations of disclosure of information in the Central Registry of Beneficial Owners ("Registo Central do Beneficiário Efetivo").
+It is the case of shareholders holding, directly or indirectly, more than 25% of the share capital in a Portuguese company, qualified as beneficial owners of the company.

-Depending on the nature of the business activity intended to be carried on, mandatory registration, licenses or authorisations may be additionally needed to start operating in specific business activities (licenses to operate or registrations/authorisations/notices under regulated activities).
+Depending on the nature of the business activity intended to be carried on, mandatory registration, licenses or authorizations may be additionally needed for specific business activities (licenses to operate or registrations/authorizations/notices under regulated activities).